SpareCores/sc-www/src/assets/articles/featured/spot-instance-terminate-rates-per-az.md

 ---
 # ~50 chars
-title: Spot instance termination rates per availability zones
+title: Spot server termination rate per availability zones
 date: 2024-04-16
 # ~100 character
 teaser: "AWS publicizes the expected termination rate of the spot instances per region, but what about AZs?"